Prostate cancer: the symptoms to look out for in your partner

 What is prostate cancer?

-The size of the prostate gets bigger with age which is why the risk of this type of cancer increases with age.
-Although not an essential part of the anatomy it is a necessity for reproduction and fertility.
+The size of the prostate gets bigger with age, which is why the risk of this type of cancer increases with age.
+Although not an essential part of the anatomy, it is a necessity for reproduction and fertility.
 Cancer in this area develops when cells in the prostate start to grow in an uncontrolled way.

-Not everyone experiences symptoms, which is why it is important to get routine check ups with your doctor.
-Some men will experience changes in urinary or sexual function, due to the prostate's proximity to other organs.
-These symptoms include…
+For those who do have symptoms, they will usually experience changes in urinary or sexual function, due to the prostate's proximity to other organs.
+These symptoms include: